XenyxNZ/Arma-3-Performance-Guide/README.md

 # Frequently asked questions (FAQ)

-### How much FPS can I expect to gain if I follow everything in this guide?
+### How many FPS can I expect to gain if I follow everything in this guide?
 It's impossible to estimate a specific value or range, as there are *dozens* of factors which affect FPS in Arma 3, such as system hardware, missions, maps, mods, server player count, AI count, asset count and so forth.
 The only trend I've observed is the more modern and high-end your hardware is, the more you gain from these tips.

 ### I did everything in this guide, but my FPS barely improved, why?